Nonlinear Scattering Theory for Asymptotically de Sitter Vacuum Solutions in All Even Spatial Dimensions: The Model Systems

 where the inhomogeneous terms satisfy $F_{m}^{0},F_{m}^{i}\in L^1_\tau\big([0,1]\big)C^{\infty}(S^n),$ and the covariant angular derivatives are with respect to the metric $\slashed{g}_{\tau}:=\slashed{g}_{u=-1,v=\tau^2}$ induced on $S_{\tau}=\{u=-1\}\times\{\tau\}\times S^n$. \end{definition}

 Based on equation (\ref{model wave system 1}), we obtain that: satisfy the first model system, where the desired asymptotic expansions follow by Section~\ref{asymptotic completeness section}, or similarly by \cite{selfsimilarvacuum}.
-We will use this system in Section~\ref{model forward direction section} to obtain estimates for the commuted Bianchi system at finite times in terms of the asymptotic data at $\{v=0\}$.
+We prove estimates for this system in Section~\ref{model forward direction section} and \cite{Cwave}, and use these in Section~\ref{forward direction full system section} to obtain estimates for the commuted Bianchi system at finite times in terms of the asymptotic data at $\{v=0\}$.

 Similarly, we also consider the following model system: \begin{definition}[Second Model System] We assume that the smooth horizontal tensors $\Phi_0,\ldots,\Phi_I$ defined on the hypersurface $\{u=-1\}\times\{\tau\in(0,1)\}\times S^n$ of the spacetime $\big(\mathcal{M},g\big)$ obtained in Theorem \ref{stability of de sitter theorem in section} satisfy the expansions for all $1\leq i\leq I$: